-I am a Research Scientist in the Department of Geography at Indiana University.
-I am a modeler and remote sensing expert with both hydrogeology and terrestrial carbon cycle background.
+We are modeler and remote sensing experts with both hydrogeology and terrestrial carbon cycle background.
 We apply a diversity of approaches for the characterization of complex environmental systems.
 This includes two extremely innovative techniques for the characterization of aquifers using training image-based algorithms.
-In addition, I propose an innovative use of remote sensing techniques in caves, and also relate this scheme to the characterization of flow processes in karst environments, focused on the integration of new data types such as terrestrial LiDAR and drip count loggers.
+In addition, we propose an innovative use of remote sensing techniques in caves, and also relate this scheme to the characterization of flow processes in karst environments, focused on the integration of new data types such as terrestrial LiDAR and drip count loggers.
 My lab is recently interested to understand the response of the carbon cycle and terrestrial ecosystems to climate and environmental changes.
 We are using data assimilation methods to constrain global carbon cycle sink projections and modeled carbon-climate feedback.